Dissociation-driven quarkonium spin alignment in Pb--Pb collisions at $\sqrt{s_{\rm NN}} = 5.02$ TeV: Introduction

 In this study, we investigate the spin alignment of charmonium and bottomonium states, specifically $J/\psi$, $\psi$(2S), $\Upsilon$(1S), and $\Upsilon$(2S) as a function of transverse momentum ($p_{\rm T}$) and charged particle multiplicity in Pb--Pb collisions at $\sqrt{s_{\rm NN}} = 5.02~\text{TeV}$.
+This study examines the spin alignment of quarkonia along the vorticity or total angular momentum direction, which is perpendicular to the reaction plane~\cite{Becattini:2007sr}.
+In the absence of fluctuations, the event plane serves as an estimate of the reaction plane~\cite{Bhalerao:2020ulk}.
+Therefore, the present calculation is more closely aligned with the event-plane frame.
 Our study focuses on the spin-dependent dissociation of quarkonia as a possible mechanism for their spin alignment in a vortical QGP medium.
 Here, we have obtained the spin alignment of quarkonium states considering collisional damping and the gluonic dissociation mechanisms.
 The combined effect of these in-medium mechanisms on the spin alignment observable $\rho_{00}$ is systematically explored.
 Further, the space-time evolution of the QGP is modeled using a second-order relativistic viscous hydrodynamic framework, which provides the temperature cooling profile in the expanding medium.
-The effect of medium vorticity, characterized through the conserved circulation $C$, is further examined to assess its role in generating spin alignment for different quarkonium states within the deconfined phase of thermally equilibrated hot and vortical QCD matter.\\
+The effect of medium vorticity, characterized through the conserved circulation $C$, is further examined to assess its role in generating spin alignment for different quarkonium states within the deconfined phase of thermally equilibrated hot and vortical QCD matter.

 The paper is organized as follows: Section~\ref{formulation} presents the detailed theoretical formulation used in this study.
 Section~\ref{res} discusses the results and their physical implications.
 Finally, Section~\ref{sum} summarizes our findings and provides an outlook for future research.